 Our firm also handles all aspects of landlord-tenant law.
 We represent both landlords and tenants when disputes may arise.
 Many of our clients own rental properties for which we have been able to assist them in lease preparation, as well as resolving all types of disputes that may arise over such rentals, including non-payment and holdover situations.
 If you are planning to rent commercial property, our partners will review and negotiate the proposed lease in order to ensure that your legal rights are protected.
 Many small businesses use our firm to negotiate with large landlords to ensure that they receive the rental and other terms that were agreed to by the parties.

-As part of our Creditor’s Rights practice, we represent mortgage holders in both residential and commercial foreclosures.
+As part of our practice, we represent mortgage holders in both residential and commercial foreclosures.
 If you hold a loan and mortgage that is in default, we will prepare a foreclosure action to be filed in the proper court to protect your rights in the property, including obtaining a judgment of foreclosure, auctioning the property, and obtaining a deed in foreclosure.
 If commercial property is being foreclosed, we will petition the Court for the appointment of a receiver for the property, so that any rental income is paid to the receiver for the benefit of the creditor.

 Further, our estate department can handle all of your estate needs, including preparation of wills and trusts, living wills, and health care proxies.
-Our attorneys listen to the needs of our clients encountering delicate personal matters and employ our professional judgment to determine and prepare the documents best suited for their situation.
-We are available to interpret estate documents prepared by others and consult with clients as to how these documents pertain to their situation.
+Our attorneys listen to the needs of our clients encountering delicate personal matters and employ our professional judgment to determine and prepare the documents best suited for their current situation.
+We are available to interpret estate documents prepared by others and consult with clients as to how these documents pertain to their current situation.
 We also have extensive experience in the administration of estates and trusts and disputes regarding these entities.
 Whether a person dies intestate (without a Will) or the family is prepared to probate a Will, our attorneys are available to submit the case to the Surrogate’s Court in the proper county and conclude the necessary tasks to close the estate, including any estate tax filings required.
 Our attorneys often navigate estate disputes concerning real and personal property and obtain favorable and fair settlements for the parties involved.
 Our estate department can also be of assistance when property belonging to the decedent is located in another state, or in another country.

 Our estate attorneys are prepared to advise their clients on whether a trust is appropriate for their needs and will prepare such a trust after consultation.
 For instance, a testamentary trust, which takes effect after death, is a provision contained within a Will and may have the intent of preserving assets for particular beneficiaries or reducing taxes.
 An inter vivos or Living Trust is immediately effective and provides protections for the client, particularly if the client may become disabled and unable to manage her affairs.
 Our attorneys also commonly draft the following trusts, which apply to particular clients’ situations and may reduce tax consequences: Medicaid Trust, Special Needs Trust, Life Insurance Trust, Qualified Personal Residence Trust and Charitable Trusts.

 In our Religious Corporation Law practice, matters are not necessarily adversarial.
-Our attorneys may be involved in a real estate transaction on behalf of the religious institution, for which filings with Supreme Court of the county in which the property is located and the New York State Attorney General’s Office are required.
+Our attorneys may be involved in a real estate transaction on behalf of the religious institution, for which filings with Supreme Court of the county in which the property is located and the New York State Attorney General’s Office may be required.
 We typically negotiate contracts with clergy and staff.
 At times, disputes arise between congregants or between congregants and their clergy, requiring the employment of our litigation skills, negotiation with the relevant parties, or management of the conduct of a legal election.